tchwork/bootstrapper/README.md

 Runtime Conventions
 -------------------

-In order to boot from global state, a few conventions are needed:
+In order to boot from global state, three conventions are available:

+ - the bootstrapping logic should implement `BootstrapperInterface`; `GenericBootstrapper` provides a generic implementation;
+ - `$_SERVER['TCHWORK_BOOTSTRAPPER']` should be set to a class name or an instance of `BootstrapperInterface` that will be used to run the app;
+ - the `bootstrap.php` file in this package or an equivalent shall be included instead of the typical `vendor/autoload.php` file.

+That's all.
+Keeping this list as short as possible is desired.

+If you are in the context of a Symfony app, you can include the `symfony-bootstrap.php` file instead.
+That will add the following additional conventions:

  - `.env` files are always loaded if they are found in the root dir of your app (see the Symfony Dotenv component for more details);
  - PHP warnings and notices are turned into `ErrorException` (see the Symfony ErrorHandler component for more details);
  - the `APP_ENV` and the `APP_DEBUG` environement variables are used to configure the mode in which the app should run;
  - on the command line, `-e|--env` allows forcing a specific value for `APP_ENV` and `--no-debug` allows forcing `APP_DEBUG` to `0`.

-Keeping this list as short as possible is desired.
+Those are the defaults already for any Symfony app.

 Extensibility
 -------------

+This section describes the extensibility mechanism supported by `GenericBootstrapper` You can provide any other mechanism by implementing `BootstrapperInterface`.

-This package ships argument resolvers and return value handlers that work with Symfony components.
+`GenericBootstrapper` builds on two simple conventions to provide argument resolvers and return value handlers:

-If you want to make it know about any other namespaces, there are two conventions to follow:

  - to create an argument for a class/interface named `MyNamespace\InputObject`, create a derived class with the `Tchwork\Bootstrapper\` prefix and the `Singleton` suffix.